 For event speaking please contact David Lavin at the Lavin Agency, firstname.lastname@example.org, 800-265-4870.

-Safi regularly speaks with senior leadership teams about implementing the ideas in Loonshots and on innovation, transformation, and reinvention more broadly, with examples that range from the hunt for U-boats in WWII to the search for new cancer drugs, the rise and fall of Pan Am, Google vs. Amazon, and the British Empire vs. the Qing Dynasty.
+Safi regularly speaks with senior leadership teams about implementing the ideas in Loonshots and on innovation, transformation, and reinvention more broadly, with examples that range from the hunt for U-boats in WWII to the search for new cancer drugs, the rise and fall of Pan Am, how the music industry escaped death, and why Amazon beat Google in the $100 billion race for cloud services.
+(Talk summaries below.)

 - Safi keynote at SXSW